Best Wood Burning Portable Fire Pits in 2022

 So, see?
 Maybe you CAN use a portable wood fire pit.

 Ugh, The SMOKE!

-We have to address this- one of the worst offenders of the traditional fire is that smoke has a way of following people, no matter where they sit outside.
+We have to address this- one of the worst offenders of the traditional fire is that smoke has a way of following people, no matter where their RV camping chair is located.

 Strange as it seems, it happens all the time.

 We have heard that to stop it from following you you must say 'I hate white rabbits' fast three times.